clhchtcjj/BiNE/README.md

 File of embedding vectors of U. Default is '../data/vectors_u.dat' (--vectors-u) File of embedding vectors of V. Default is '../data/vectors_v.dat' (--vectors-v) For large bipartite, 1 do not generate homogeneous graph file; 2 do not generate homogeneous graph.
-Default is 0 (--large)
+Default is 0 (--large) Mertics of centrality.
+Default is 'hits', options: 'hits' and 'degree_centrality' (--mode)
 ```

 **Usage**